End of year financial contributions

 Regular contributions could make a real difference to your super balance in years to come.
 See the potential benefits of contributing an extra $30 a week.

-You can contribute to your super either before or after tax.
+You can contribute to your super before and/or after tax.

-Generally speaking, before-tax contributions suit people on middle to high incomes who can afford to reduce their take-home pay.
+Generally speaking, before-tax contributions suit people on middle to high incomes who can afford to reduce their take-home pay, such as through salary sacrifice.

-The main benefit of before-tax contributions is you may pay less tax because the 15% contributions tax in super might be lower than your marginal tax rate.
+The main benefit of concessional contributions is you may pay less tax because the 15% contributions tax in super might be lower than your marginal tax rate.

-The concessional contributions cap for everyone, regardless of age, is $30,000 for the 2024-25 financial year.
+The concessional contributions cap is and remains the same for the 2025-26 financial year.
 This cap includes the contributions made by your employer, as well as any extra concessional contributions you make yourself.

 You may be eligible to carry forward unused caps from the previous 5 financial years.
 You can check if you have unused caps available using the ATO services through your myGov account.